 For life-threatening emergencies we recommend that you dial 911.

-The number to call is 256-401-4000.
 Please request that the on-call provider for Pathway Pediatrics be paged.
 Please note the time you call and if your call is not returned within 30 minutes, please call again.

 Can I correspond with my pediatrician via email or social media?